jbestcodes/DevProof-Contributors/README.md

 Welcome to the **DevProof Contributor Tasks** repository!

-This public repo contains isolated tasks that allow developers and students to contribute real components, UI features, and logic to help grow DevProof — while keeping the production codebase private and secure.
+This public repo contains isolated tasks that allow developers and students to contribute real components, UI features, and logic to help grow DevProof.

 ## 🚀 How It Works